simoncho/ReleaseManagement/README.md

 This is ReleaseManagement based on Reporting service.<br>
 I'm running on our company without anyproblem.<br>
 Please use it as own your risk.<br>
+I don't have any responsibility for any problem.<br>
 Free license for testing, update, modification and distribute.<br>
 This version is working up to releaseManagement 12.0.31101.0.